anywhichway/ipvfs/README.md

 If the file at path does not exist, it is created.

+# Testing

+Due to nuances related to the start-up of IPFS we were unable to get native Node unit testing or Jest unit testing to work.
+See https://discuss.ipfs.tech/t/unit-testing-with-jest/15808.
+Hence, we created a custom unit test harness.
+Just run `node index.test.js`.

+Because the test harness is custom, we can't provide covergae details at this time.
+Until coverage can be verified, IPVFS will remain in beta, although more features may be added.

 # Release History (Reverse Chronological Order)

+2023-01-10 v0.1.3b Added custom test harness and unit tests.

+2023-01-07 v0.1.2b Started adding unit tests.

 2023-01-07 v0.1.1b Removed more excess test data.